HL7/phd/input/pagecontent/ProfileConsumers.md

 #### Versions
 The Device.versions entry is an array of CodeableConcepts.
 A single version is unable to represent a PHD as they have a version for the sensor hardware, the internal protocol they may be using, the communication software, sensor firmware, and even the Continua or ACOM version their communication software supports.
-Not all devices will expose all this information but most PHDs expose their firmware and software versions and those PHDs that are ACOM or Continua compliant will expose their ACOM or Continua version.
+Not all devices will expose all this information but most PHDs expose their firmware and software versions.

  The [MDC Device Version Type codes ValueSet](ValueSet-MDCDeviceVersionTypes.html) has a code to identify each one of these version types.
 The version itself it just a simple alpha-numeric string.
 The versions can be helpful identifying different PHD behaviors.